-Playing fetch with your pup not only provides him with a healthy outlet for his energy, but also allows you to bond with him.
-Unfortunately, if your dog refuses to give the toy back to you once he's fetched it, then the game isn't any fun.
-If Rover is being protective of his toys during games of fetch, you'll need to teach him to let go of them on command.
+Playing fetch with your pup not only provides him with a healthy outlet for his energy but also allows you to bond with him.
+Unfortunately, if your dog won't drop the ball or toy once he's fetched it, then the game isn't any fun.
+If your pup is being protective of his toys during games of fetch, you'll need to teach him to let go of them on command.

 When it comes to fetch, or any games, it's up to you to control the situation.
-If you throw a toy for Rover to fetch and he brings it back but won't drop it, even after you command him to or offer him another toy, simply stop the game altogether.
-After stopping the game, walk away and ignore Rover for at least 15 minutes.
+If your dog won't drop the ball or toy after you throw it to him to fetch, even after you command him to or offer him another toy, simply stop the game altogether.
+After stopping the game, walk away and ignore your dog for at least 15 minutes.
 This teaches him that by refusing to give up the toy, the fun game stops.
 Do this consistently during each play session, including if he drops the toy but snatches it away from you when you try to pick it up to throw it.